No class action for unhappy Uber drivers: US appeals court

 In a 3-0 decision, the 9th U.S. Circuit Court of Appeals in San Francisco reversed a lower court judge's denial of Uber's motion to compel arbitration in three lawsuits.

-It also overturned the class certification in one of the lawsuits of thousands of California drivers who had driven for Uber since August 2009.
+It also overturned the class certification in one of the lawsuits of thousands of California drivers who had driven for the San Francisco-based ride-hailing company since August 2009.

-Some drivers also accused San Francisco-based Uber of improperly refusing to let them keep all tips from passengers.
+Some also accused Uber of wrongly refusing to let them keep all tips from passengers.

 The decertified class action included both types of claims.